lluissuros/goldenspear-react-contacts-app/README.md

 * I decided to play with Styled Components for the first time, also I found it interesting and quite nice, although I would nedd to read more on these.

-* At the moment, the token is persisted in the localStorage (or the sessionStorage whe the user chooses to not "Remember me").
+* At the moment, the [JSON web token](https://jwt.io/)) coming from authentication is persisted in the localStorage (or the sessionStorage whe the user chooses to not "Remember me").
 I think it is not a good solution for security, as anyone could acces there, but it eases up development for the exercise.
 If the app was meant to be used in production, I would have stored in in an httpOnly cookie.

 * At the moment I didn't provide tests.
 I think they are very important in production, but I just decided to spend my time playing with new features like Hooks or styled components :)